 Genetically-based Psychic Powers are automatically a subtrope of this, as are any Mage Species.
 Characters who are Randomly Gifted usually don't gain their powers from genetic sources, or in combination with other non-genetic factors.

 - The Meta-gene of The DCU.
 A single gene that provides every possible super-power.
 Various Human Aliens like Superman, the Legion of Super-Heroes, Martian Manhunter, etc. also attribute their abilities to genetics — transfer their DNA into a human, and that human becomes super-powered.

 - Certain villains in Spider-Man also have these kinds of abilities.
 Spider-Man himself sort of doesn't count as he "does what ever a spider can..."

-- The Maximum Ride novels have children who are "genetically engineered" to have wings.
+- The Maximum Ride series have children who are "genetically engineered" to have wings.
 And occasionally other New Powers as the Plot Demands.
 Weirdly, it is implied that the early powers that they spontaneously develop were also engineered into them, to help them fulfill their purpose to "save the world" or whatever.
-In the fourth book though, Jeb comments that they seemed to be randomly mutating and developing powers on their own.
-Which first manifests with Nudge getting magnetic control.
+In The Final Warning though, Jeb comments that they seemed to be randomly mutating and developing powers on their own, which first manifests with Nudge getting magnetic control.

 - Skulduggery Pleasant has magic running in families, to the extent at least one particular type from a particular set of ancestors apparently manifests 'in the blood' so to speak.

 - Nowhere on television is this trope in effect more than Heroes.
-Apparently everyone's power, from regeneration and invisibility, to clairvoyance and time travel, are just a matter of having the right DNA.
+Apparently everyone's powers, from regeneration and invisibility, to clairvoyance and time travel, are just a matter of having the right DNA.